-Fossil launches 40 smartwatch hybrids across Kate Spade, Diesel, Armani brands
+Fossil launches 40 hybrid smartwaches across Kate Spade, Diesel, Armani brands

 Related: Apple Watch 2 review: There's finally a reason to buy a smartwatch

-According to Jill Elliot, chief creative officer at Fossil Group, all of the company's watches will have some form of smart capabilities in the near future.
+According to Jill Elliot, chief creative officer at Fossil, all of the company's watches will have some form of smart capabilities in the near future.

 "We know technology is a major disruptor in many industries right now -- even fashion," Elliot said.
 "But to successfully merge the two, we need to have the fashion design expertise and focus on it first."